With All Eyes On Minneapolis, NYPD Says It Is Prepared For Reaction To Derek Chauvin Verdict

 - Complete CBS2 Coverage

+Police sources told CBS2’s Ali Bauman the Department has scheduled deployment of specialized units, such as the Strategic Response Group and the Critical Response Command, to mobilize from fixed positions throughout the city.

-According to the NYPD, officers have been preparing for potential unrest.
-Specialized units will mobilize from fixed locations, with bike patrols deployed to areas like SoHo, Times Square and the Barclays Center, where small groups vandalized businesses in June.
+Bike patrols will be deployed to areas like SoHo, Times Square and the Barclays Center, where small groups vandalized businesses in June.

-Police said it’s a different approach following lawsuits, including one from the attorney general that alleged the use of excessive force and other techniques that injured peaceful protesters last summer.
+Police said they are taking a different approach following lawsuits, including one from the attorney general, that alleged the use of excessive force and other techniques that injured peaceful protesters last summer.

 READ MORE: NYPD Chief Rodney Harrison Discusses Police Reform, Protests, Hate Crimes, Gun Violence And More With CBS2’s Maurice DuBois